2002 Trafford Metropolitan Borough Council election

 Elections to Trafford Council were held on 2 May 2002.
 One third of the council was up for election, with each successful candidate to serve a two-year term of office, expiring in 2004, due to the boundary changes and 'all-out' elections due to take place that year.
 The Labour Party retained overall control of the council.
 Overall turnout was 52.3%.

-After the election, the composition of the council was as follows: